yunglong28/exercise-02/README.md

 This exercise is about git.
 You are expected to clone a repository, create a new branch, make some changes on this branch, and push your changes to our GitHub organisation.

 ## Step 1
 As the first task, you will need to get a running git installation on the computer you'll be using in the semester.
 If you are interested in the barebones git installation, [this guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) should help you.
 It explains how to install git for the various operating systems.
-This will give you the most up to date version and the purest experience, but it will probably not be pretty (and/or hacky).
+This will give you the most up to date version and the purest experience, but it will probably not be pretty.
 There are, luckily, a few alternatives with graphical user interfaces:

 - GitHub also provides a [Desktop client](https://desktop.github.com)
 - The client I've shown in class is called [SourceTree](https://www.sourcetreeapp.com), but you will need yet another account to use it (this time from Atlassian)
 - [GitKraken](https://www.gitkraken.com) is finally a tool that is also available for Linux (but also Windows and Mac)

-Feel free to try them and to share experiences via Discord or other means.
+Feel free to experiment what you like the most.

 ## Step 2

 Please clone this repository onto your local computer.
-On the command line, you would enter: `git clone https://github.com/idh-cologne-tools-ressourcen-infra`.
+On the command line, you would enter: `git clone https://github.com/idh-cologne-tools-ressourcen-infra/exercise-02`.

 ## Step 3
 Create a new branch using your UzK username as a name (in my case, it would be nreiter2).
 If you feel creative, choose any other name (that no one else will take ...).
 On the command line, you would enter: `git checkout -b BRANCHNAME`.